hasibzunair/msl-recognition/README.md

 CUDA_VISIBLE_DEVICES=0 python val.py --model vit_B16_224 --img_size 224 --num_heads 1 --lam 0.3 --dataset wider --num_cls 14  --load_from checkpoint/msl_v_wider.pth
 ```

 All experiments are conducted on a single NVIDIA 3080Ti GPU.
-For additional implementation details and results, please refer to the supplementary material [here](./media/Supplementary_Materials.pdf).
+For additional implementation details and results, please refer to the supplementary materials section in the paper.

 ## 3. Pre-trained models